mohith789p/Java/Week 03/Syllabus.md

-Exercise - 3
+# Exercise - 3

+### a) Class Mechanism Implementation

-a) Write a JAVA program to implement class mechanism.
-Create a class, methods and invoke them inside main method.
+Write a JAVA program to implement the class mechanism.
+Create a class, methods, and invoke them inside the main method.

+### b) Method Overloading

-b) Write a JAVA program implement method overloading.
+Write a JAVA program to implement method overloading.

+### c) Constructor Implementation

+Write a JAVA program to implement a constructor.

+### d) Constructor Overloading

-c) Write a JAVA program to implement constructor. d)Write a JAVA program to implement constructor overloading.
+Write a JAVA program to implement constructor overloading.